lynnemunini/lynnemunini/README.md

 ### Hey...

-I write code, mostly in Kotlin.
-Been diving a bit more into Java lately :)
+I write code, mostly in Kotlin, but a lot more Java lately ;)